jundalisay/superb/content/en/superphysics/principles/chapter-04c.md

 ![Supply and Demand Equation](https://sorasystem.sirv.com/graphics/pspdD.png)

-The G manifests as the effectual demand or d of the people, while the layer limit {{< sub v="l" >}} manifests as their absolute demand or D (a concept that does not exist in Economics).
-This D works in the same way as c works in E = mc{{< s v="2" >}}, where c acts as the speed limit of the physical universe. <!-- In the Material layer, this manifests as g or the gravity of the Earth. -->
+The `G` manifests as the effectual demand or d of the people, while the layer limit {{< sub v="l" >}} manifests as their absolute demand or `D` (a concept that does not exist in Economics).
+This `D` works in the same way as `c` works in `E = mc{{< s v="2" >}}`, where `c` acts as the speed limit of the physical universe. <!-- In the Material layer, this manifests as g or the gravity of the Earth. -->

-## Why Economics Can Never Arrive at G
+## Why Neoclassical Economics Can Never Arrive at `G`

 <!-- The focus on population and absolute demand are the two main features of the Pantrynomic supply and demand formula that make it different from that of Economics.
  -->

-Economics and the commercial system are unable to arrive at the real price of everything because they use money which actually wipes out information with every exchange.
+Neoclassical Economics and the commercial system are unable to arrive at the real price of everything because they use money which actually wipes out information with every exchange.

 - If you barter 1 bread with 1 potato, then the real price of bread is 1 bread : 1 potato
 - If potato can be bartered for 2 lemons, then the real value of 1 bread is 2 lemons or 1 potato